ycpcs/cs400-fall2022/index.md

 This is the website for CS 400 (CS Capstone I) Fall 2022 at [York College of Pennsylvania](http://www.ycp.edu) .
 All information related to the course will be posted here.

+You can find the [YCPHacks Website Project Description here](YCPHacks-Capstone-Project-Description.pdf).

 You can find the [CS 400 Privilege Walk Project course website here](https://ycpcs.github.io/cs400-fall2022-PW).

 You can find the [CS 400 YCAS Radio Telescope Project course website here](https://ycpcs.github.io/cs400-fall2022-RT).